inbo/git-course/src/workflow_review.md

 <div class="alert alert-danger">
 When merging to the master branch or another important branch in the repo, always do this on GitHub by using a pull request.
+It is recommended to protect these branches to enforce this procedure.
 </div>

 Once you are satisfied with a version, you can [create a release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).